glocalcoop/knowledge-base/readme.txt

 == Revisions ==

+= 0.1.3 - July 25, 2016 =
+* Moved mark-up to public view `knowledge-base-public-display.php`
+* Updated custom Walker class markup to be more accessible

 = 0.1.2 - July 12, 2016 =
 * [Feature #1430] - Added options page with rewrite settings the post type and taxonomy.
 Note: Permalinks (Settings > Permalinks) must be reset in order for this to take effect.